 The Sub-Fund will be actively managed, and the Investment Manager has the discretion to buy and sell investments on behalf of the Sub-Fund within the limits of the investment objective and policy.
+The investment strategy implies that the portfolio holdings may deviate from the reference index.
+This deviation may be significant and is likely to be a key element explaining the extent to which the Sub-Fund can outperform the reference benchmark.

-The Sub-Fund will use the Benchmark index MSCI China All Shares Net Total Return Index (ticker M1CNAL) as a reference benchmark.
 The reference benchmark will be used as an indicator to measure past performance of the Sub-Fund and in the calculation of outperformance fees.